 With regard to this Act, the term “claim” includes any request or demand for property or money, e.g., grants, loans, insurance or benefits, when the United States Government provides or will reimburse any portion of the money.

 The Act allows civil monetary sanctions to be imposed in administrative hearings, including penalties of $5,000 per claim and an assessment, in lieu of damages, of not more than twice the amount of the original claim.

 Policies & Procedures for Detecting Fraud, Waste, and Abuse:

 Leading Health Care has adopted the following for detecting fraud, waste, and abuse:

 - All employees, officers, directors, volunteers and all other company agents and representatives (and other parties as applicable) must conduct themselves in an ethical and legal manner, including the maintenance of accurate records related to their business activities.

 - All employees, officers, directors, volunteers and all other company agents and representatives are responsible for reporting potential or suspected incidents of fraud and abuse, and other wrongdoing of Leading Health Care directly to their supervisor and executive management or by using one of the reporting methods described in the procedures section of this policy.

 - Leading Health Care shall educate employees about fraud and abuse, including the detailed provisions of the False Claims Act, administrative remedies, State laws pertaining to civil or criminal penalties and qui tam provisions through the mandatory corporate compliance training.

-- The President in consultation with the General Counsel and other Legal Counsel as needed has responsibility for receiving and acting upon all information suggesting the existence of possible fraud, abuse or wrongdoing; and for directing all investigations arising from this information.
+- The CEO in consultation with the General Counsel and other Legal Counsel as needed has responsibility for receiving and acting upon all information suggesting the existence of possible fraud, abuse or wrongdoing; and for directing all investigations arising from this information.

 - All employees will receive education relating to the provisions of the FCA and the Act.